Paying for College — Funding your Future!

-Department- College-Sponsored Scholarships: CVAD grants merit- and need-based scholarships and fellowships of more than $315,000 annually to deserving CVAD students who are continuing in enrollment from the spring semester to the next fall semester.
+Department- College-Sponsored Scholarships: CVAD grants merit- and need-based scholarships and fellowships of more than $315,000 annually to deserving undergraduate and graduate CVAD students who continue in enrollment from the spring semester to the next fall semester.
 Applications are made available in the fall (after you fill out your new FAFSA on Oct.
 1 of each year) and are typically due on the last day of February each year.
 Read more about it on the Scholarships and Financial Aid and How to Apply web pages.

-The College of Visual Arts and Design has approximately 100 teaching fellowships and assistantships available each long semester to graduate students who are pursuing a degree in one of our programs and who are interested in teaching or work experience.
+The College of Visual Arts and Design has approximately 100 teaching fellowships and assistantships available each long semester to graduate students pursuing a degree in one of our programs and interested in teaching or work experience.

-Currently enrolled graduate students or students who are newly accepted into the graduate program with no deficiencies or required leveling are eligible to apply.
+Currently enrolled graduate students or newly accepted into the graduate program with no deficiencies or required leveling are eligible to apply.
 Learn more about it.

 Freshmen: Be sure to ask about the Terry Scholarships.

-These are funds awarded based on merit and/or need; aid you do not pay back.
+These are funds awarded based on merit and/or need, aid you do not pay back.
 Learn how to apply for a scholarship on the Financial Aid and Scholarships web page titled How to Apply for Scholarships.

 UNT Career Center

-The UNT Career Center oversees about 3,500 jobs on campus and more than 8,500 off campus.
+The UNT Career Center oversees about 3,500 jobs on campus and over 8,500 off campus.
 These opportunities can be explored through the Handshake app.
 The UNT Career Center staff members provide a full range of services to support students and alumni at all points along the employment path, from their freshman year to post-graduation.
-Marcy Bishop-Lilley is the career coach specifically assigned to support sophomore through senior students in the College of Visual Arts and Design with offices in the Art Building.
+Marcy Bishop-Lilley is the career coach specifically assigned to support students in the College of Visual Arts and Design with offices in the Art Building.
 The coaches are available for one-on-one career advisement online or in person.
 Visit the CVAD + UNT Career Center web page on the CVAD News and Views website for more information.

 B.C.
 Raupe Memorial Travel Grant

-The Raupe Travel Grant is a scholarship offered to the University of North Texas undergraduate students who are attending a conference that will not only benefit the university but themselves as well, enriching the student with the knowledge and a learning experience that they can’t get in a classroom setting.
+The Raupe Travel Grant is a scholarship offered to the University of North Texas undergraduate students attending a conference that will benefit not only the university but themselves as well, enriching the student with the knowledge and a learning experience they can’t get in a classroom setting.
 Read more.

 Toulouse Graduate School